 Harassment is understood as any behavior that threatens another person or group, or produces an unsafe environment.
 It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religious beliefs, sexual or discriminatory images in public spaces (including online), deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.—CodeOfConduct4Lib

-See also the contact information for duty officers on this page.
+See also the contact information for community support volunteers on this page.

 Confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.